Counterexamples in 4-manifold topology: Review of surgery exact sequences

+Elements of the $L_5$ groups consist of a hyperbolic form on a free $\Z\pi$-module equipped with a choice of a half rank summand of the base module, called a \emph{lagrangian}, on which the form vanishes.
+For the $s$ decorations, we need the module to be based and a certain short exact sequence related to the lagrangian to have trivial Whitehead torsion.
+The identity element of the $L_5$-groups consists of a hyperbolic form where the lagrangian is standard.
+When the orientation character $w$ is trivial, we often suppress $w$ from the notation of $L$-groups.

 The homomorphisms $\sigma$ in the surgery sequences from degree one normal maps to the $L$-groups are called the \emph{surgery obstruction maps}.
-The maps marked $W$ are given by the \emph{Wall realisation} actions of the $L_5$ groups on the structure sets.
+Given a degree one normal map $f\colon N\to M$, performing surgery on circles produces a map $f'$, still with target $M$, that induces an isomorphism on fundamental groups.
+The element $\sigma(f)$ is given by the kernel of the map induced by $f'$ on second homotopy groups, called the \emph{surgery kernel}.
+Exactness at $\cN(M)$ requires that $\pi_1(M)$ is good and relies on \cites{F,FQ}.